 “Doctors in the Choir: Theological Medicine in the Ancient Church Precinct,” panel presentation, “Healing and Medical Practices in the Early Christian World” session, Society of Biblical Literature International Meeting, Berlin, Germany, 2017.
-In preparation.

 Workshop Discussant, “Religion, Medicine, Disabilities and Health in Late Antiquity (ReMeDHe) dissertation-to-book workshop session, in conjunction with the North American Patristic Society Annual Meeting, Chicago, May 2017.

 Respondent, Roundtable conversation on Beholden sponsored by the Religion, Medicines, and Healing Group, American Academy of Religion Annual Meeting, November 20, 2016.
 Listen to all speakers here.

 “Food, Poverty, Liturgy: Early Christian Connections for 21st Century Ministry,” invited lectures, St. John the Compassionate Mission, Toronto, Ontario, Canada, October 22, 2016.